pepstock-org/Charba/README.md

   * change dependency for Google Closure Compiler, [version v20210601](https://mvnrepository.com/artifact/com.google.javascript/closure-compiler/v20210601).
   * add `parse` method to `JSON` utility class.
   * add `clipArea` and `unclipArea` methods to `Helpers` utility class.
-  * hide java script property visibility of `$H` hash code property in all java script object mapped by a `NativeObjectContainer`.
+  * hide java script property visibility of `$H` hash code property in java script object mapped by a `NativeObjectContainer`, when new object has been created.

 License
 -------